comp195/SongSurf/README.md

 - [Python](https://www.python.org/) - 🛠️ A general-purpose programming language useful for backend.
 - [JavaScript](https://www.javascript.com/) - 🛠️ A scripting language that enables you to create dynamically updating content, and anything web related.
 - [SQL](https://www.tutorialspoint.com/sql/sql-overview.htm) - 🛠️ A programming language used to manage data stored in relational databases, which store structured data in tables.

+### Design Patterns
+Our code utilizes some software design patterns to ensure quality and scalability.
+- [Facade](https://www.tutorialspoint.com/design_pattern/facade_pattern.htm) - 📦 All data displayed to the user in the front end retrieve data from simplified function calls from the backend.
+Which include: Our database, the API calls for albums, artists, tracks, and the recommendation algorithm